KrishnaNarwade/Financial-Expense-Manager-/README.md

 **Simplicity:** The codes are simple with avoiding over-engineering and unnecessary complexity.

 **DRY (Don't Repeat Yourself):** Avoiding duplication of code, by creating reusable functions, modules, or libraries.
-DRY stands for don't repeat yourself.
-The principle is very important in my opinion, because repition of code is easily avoidable and makes the code very hard to maintain.
-Two common rules to make sure to apply DRY is to define constants for values which occur frequently.
 Another is to use functions/classes/methods which increase the abstraction level of the code, so that it becomes reusable by design.
 As also seen in my sonacloud metrics : [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=KrishnaNarwade_Financial-Expense-Manager-&metric=duplicated_lines_density)](https://sonarcloud.io/summary/new_code?id=KrishnaNarwade_Financial-Expense-Manager-)

 **Test-Driven Development (TDD):** Writing automated tests before writing the code, to ensure that the code works as expected and is easy to maintain.
 The test case code can be seen [here](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/DBUnitest.py)

-**Modularity:** Breaking the code into smaller, self-contained modules that can be easily tested, reused, and combined in different ways.
+**Modularity:** The codes written are breaked down into smaller, self-contained modules that can be easily tested, reused, and combined in different ways.

 # 6) Build Management
-Yet to be done.
+My build managemnt is not alligned with this project.

+I choosed Maven for build managemnt.
+As I started learning it , I found out that It works very well with JAVA projects.
+So I wrote a small Java project which can be found here and Complteted it's built acutomation using Maven.

+The POM.Xml can be find [here].
 # 7) Tests
 For test, I am using python unittest modules , which provides functionality for creating and running tests, such as assert methods for testing conditions, test fixtures for setting up and tearing down test environments.